July 1, 2019

 We’ll explain why you should pay to create a great website, and set out the downsides of trying to do it all for free.

-- You’ll Have to Host Adverts – A free site will be covered in ads (and no, you won’t make money from them)
+- Hosting Adverts – A free site will be covered in ads (and no, you won’t make money from them)

-- You Won’t Get a Good Domain Name – It’s hard to impress site visitors to “yourfreewebsite.buildername.com”
+- Poor Domain Name – It’s hard to impress site visitors to “yourfreewebsite.buildername.com”

-- You’ll Have Limited Bandwidth – This will choke the growth potential of your website
+- Limited Bandwidth – This will choke the growth potential of your website

-- A Facebook Page Won’t Solve This – Don’t be tempted to use a free Facebook page to promote your brand instead
+- Facebook Won’t Help – Don’t be tempted to use a free Facebook page to promote your brand instead

-- A Proper Site is Just a Few Dollars – For a small monthly fee, you can avoid the drawbacks of a free site
+- A Proper Site for a Few Dollars – For a small monthly fee, you can avoid the drawbacks of a free site

 So, how much does it cost when paying for a website builder?
 And what do you get in return, versus on a free plan?
 Let’s start by comparing the plans on Wix, our top-rated website builder in our independent tests: